-Initial analyses of subsidence impacts on critical infrastructure will be funded by the GSA after impacts are observed.
-There is no existing information about subsidence impacts on most critical infrastructure and therefore analysis of impacts are not available at this time.
+Additional analyses associated with subsidence impacts on critical infrastructure are not available at this time and are needed for a holistic Mitigation Program that addresses all beneficial users, uses and property interests that may be impacted by overdraft conditions in the Kaweah Subbasin.
 The Kaweah Subbasin GSAs have decided to implement the Drinking Water Well Mitigation Track (Spring 2024) before the Technical Assistance Track (Spring 2025) to avoid delays in supporting community members' access to safe and reliable drinking water.

-In the interim, the GSAs may offer interim technical assistance via sharing groundwater level, subsidence, and any other available data that may be helpful to the impacted entity.
-If interested in interim technical assistance for subsidence impacts to critical infrastructure, please contact your respective GSA to schedule a meeting to discuss further.
+In the interim, the GSAs may offer interim technical assistance via sharing water level, subsidence, and any other available data that may be helpful.
+If interested in interim technical assistance, please contact your respective GSA to schedule a meeting to discuss further.

-East Kaweah GSA (559) 697-6095 groundwater@ekgsa.org Greater Kaweah GSA (559) 302-9987 info@greaterkaweahgsa.org

-Mid-Kaweah GSA (559) 686-3425
+East Kaweah GSA (559) 697-6095 groundwater@ekgsa.org Greater Kaweah GSA (559) 302-9987 info@greaterkaweahgsa.org Mid-Kaweah GSA (559) 686-3425